bomonike/bomonike.github.io/aws-onboarding.md

 ## AWS Free Tier Benefits

-1. View the page: https://aws.amazon.com/free/ which lists free tier offer details by catagory.
+1. <a target="_blank" href="https://aws.amazon.com/free/">Filter the 185 free services at https://aws.amazon.com/free</a> which lists free tier offer details by catagory.
 Scroll down and click "Show 8 more".

 1. REMEMBER: Services only on the Paid tier have <strong>Free Trial</strong> period of varying number of days.